altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 **Each read journal must explicitly document which types of queries it supports**.
 - Refer to your journal’s plugins documentation for details on which queries and semantics it supports.

-While Akka Persistence Query does not provide actual implementations of `ReadJournal`s,
+While Akka Persistence Query does not provide actual implementations of `ReadJournals`,
 - it defines a number of pre-defined query types for the most common query scenarios,
 - that most journals are likely to implement (however they are not required to).

 # Read Journals
 In order to issue queries one has to first obtain an instance of a `ReadJournal`.
 - Read journals are implemented as Community plugins, each targeting a specific datastore
 - (for example Cassandra or JDBC databases).